ghaf0o0rr/CPU-Scheduling-Simulation/README.md

 ## Example

 Below is a sample interactive session using the FCFS algorithm with three processes.
-Copy and paste this directly into your terminal to see how input and output appear.

 ```bash
 $ ./scheduler